Libya: Libyan Desert

-Politics
+Politics and elections

-The politics of Libya has been in a tumultuous state since the start of the Arab Spring and the NATO intervention related Libyan Crisis in 2011; the crisis resulted in the collapse of the Libyan Arab Jamahiriya and the killing of Muammar Gaddafi, amidst the First Civil War and the foreign military intervention.

-The crisis was deepened by the factional violence in the aftermath of the First Civil War, resulting in the outbreak of the Second Civil War in 2014.
-The control over the country is currently split between the House of Representatives (HoR) in Tobruk and the Government of National Unity (GNU) in Tripoli and their respective supporters, as well as various jihadist groups and tribal elements controlling parts of the country.
+The politics of Libya has been in a tumultuous state since the start of the Arab Spring and the NATO intervention related Libyan crisis in 2011.
+The crisis resulted in the collapse of the Libyan Arab Jamahiriya and the killing of Muammar Gaddafi, amidst the First Libyan Civil War and 2011 foreign military intervention.
+The crisis was deepened by factional violence in the aftermath of the First Civil War, resulting in the outbreak of the Second Libyan Civil War in 2014.
+The control over the country is currently split between the House of Representatives (HoR) in Tobruk and the Government of National Unity (GNU) in Tripoli and their respective supporters, as well as various jihadist groups and tribal elements controlling different parts of the country.

 The former legislature was the General National Congress, which had 200 seats.
 The General National Congress (2014), a largely unrecognised rival parliament based in the de jure capital of Tripoli, claims to be a legal continuation of the GNC.
 On 7 July 2012, Libyans voted in parliamentary elections, the first free elections in almost 40 years.
 Around thirty women were elected to become members of parliament.
-Early results of the vote showed the National Forces Alliance, led by former interim Prime Minister Mahmoud Jibril, as front runner.
-The Justice and Construction Party, affiliated to the Muslim Brotherhood, has done less well than similar parties in Egypt and Tunisia.
-It won 17 out of 80 seats that were contested by parties, but about 60 independents have since joined its caucus.

-As of January 2013, there was mounting public pressure on the National Congress to set up a drafting body to create a new constitution.
+Early results of the vote showed the National Forces Alliance, led by former interim prime minister Mahmoud Jibril, as front runner.
+The Justice and Construction Party, affiliated with the Muslim Brotherhood, has done less well in Libya than similar parties in Egypt and Tunisia.
+It won 17 out of 80 seats that were contested by parties; about 60 independents had joined its caucus by 2013.
+As of January 2013, there was mounting public pressure on the National Congress to set up a constitution-drafting body.
 Congress had not yet decided whether the members of the body would be elected or appointed.
 On 30 March 2014, the General National Congress voted to replace itself with a new House of Representatives.
-The new legislature allocates 30 seats for women, will have 200 seats overall (with individuals able to run as members of political parties) and allows Libyans of foreign nationalities to run for office.
+The new legislature allocated 30 seats for women, would have 200 seats overall (with individuals able to run as members of political parties), and allowed Libyans of other nationalities to run for office.